dylan-lang/opendylan/README.txt

 mmdw.lib or mmdw.a instead.

-Copy mmdw.lib into the Open Dylan source tree in fundev/sources/lib/run-time/pentium-win32/ respectively.
+Copy mmdw.lib into the Open Dylan source tree in fundev/sources/lib/run-time/pentium-win32/.
 This will be picked up by the Open Dylan build scripts.

 There are two caveats here.
 Number one: the above instructions make you use the ci, "cool internal" variant of the MPS on Windows.
 On